georgedigs/ccp-clf-c02/docs/Networking and Content Delivery/index.md

 #### Policy What it Does

-_Simple_ - Simple DNS response providing the IP address associated with a name
+_Simple_ - Simple DNS response providing the IP address associated with a name.

-_Failover_ - If primary is down (based on health checks), routes to secondary destination
+_Failover_ - If primary is down (based on health checks), routes to secondary destination.

-_Geolocation_ - Uses geographic location you're in (e.g. Europe) to route you to the closest region
+_Geolocation_ - Uses geographic location you're in (e.g. Europe) to route you to the closest region.

-_Geoproximity_ - Routes you to the closest region within a geographic area
+_Geoproximity_ - Routes you to the closest region within a geographic area.

-_Latency_ - Directs you based on the lowest latency route to resources
+_Latency_ - Directs you based on the lowest latency route to resources.

-_Multivalue answer_ - Returns several IP addresses and functions as a basic load balancer
+_Multivalue answer_ - Returns several IP addresses and functions as a basic load balancer.

-_Weighted_ - Uses the relative weights assigned to resources to determine which to route to
+_Weighted_ - Uses the relative weights assigned to resources to determine which to route to.

 ### Amazon VPC

 _Amazon VPC_ enables you to provision an isolated section of the AWS Cloud.
 In this isolated section, you can launch resources in a virtual network that you define.
 Within a virtual private cloud (VPC), you can organize your resources into subnets.
 A **subnet** is a section of a VPC that can contain resources such as Amazon EC2 instances.

 You place resources into different subnets.
 Subnets are chunks of IP addresses in your VPC that allow you to group resources together.
 Subnets, along with networking rules control whether resources are either publicly or privately available.